Purpose of Study

 • Yoga & Mindfulness – for two classes across school (identified and linked to mental wellbeing

-• Physical Activity Leaders (PALs) training to develop skills of Y5 pupils in encouraging increased physical activity at ply and lunch times
+• Physical Activity Leaders (PALs) training to develop skills of Y5 children in encouraging increased physical activity at ply and lunch times

 Additionally, school is committed to ensuring that, over the course of the year, swimming is planned for.
 Swimming is a vital life-skill and so it is important the school provides opportunities for all children to learn how to swim at least 25 meters by the end of KS2.